About Dan Wadleigh

 … the Rest of the Story

 I worked for the software company for a couple of years before moving on to other contract work.
-And eventually heading back east where I’ve been for the past 3+ years administering the Windows network and systems on a multi-site, multi-national WAN in a fairly complex manufacturing environment.
-It has been challenging professionally and a pleasure personally.
+And eventually heading back east where I worked for 3 1/2+ years administering the Windows network and systems on a multi-site, multi-national WAN in a fairly complex manufacturing environment.
+It was challenging professionally and a pleasure personally.
+And in my time back in CO I’ve been able to help implement IT best practices to a small yet highly successful business.

 It typifies what I’ve come to enjoy about IT – the opportunities.
 The opportunities to learn and be challenged technically are always available with each new hardware and software advance, the opportunities to grow professionally in business and management skills are always available to those who want to develop, and the opportunities to grow personally through daily interactions with department and company teams are available with every support request.
 Looking forward to the many opportunities coming!